 Included with YETI’s Panga Backpack 28 is a nice little bundle of accessories.
 Inside of the bag, you’ll find an adjustable sternum strap and waist belt for added stabilization, user manual, YETI sticker pack, warranty registration card, and zipper lubricant.

-An additional accessory that we highly recommend picking up is the versatile YETI SideKick Dry (available at Moosejaw, Backcountry, and Amazon).
+An additional accessory that we highly recommend picking up is the versatile YETI SideKick Dry.
 Currently our top-rated waterproof fanny pack, the SideKick Dry can also be quickly attached to the front of the Panga Backpack for additional organization and storage.

 Like YETI’s Panga Backpack, this 100% waterproof pouch is insanely well-designed.
 The unique, airtight closure consists of a brilliant rubber strip that’s lined with magnets, and there’s also a fold over velcro flap for additional security.